gildas/gildas.github.io/_posts/2020-10-11-migration-hyperv-openstack.markdown

 qemu-img convert -O qcow2 system-disk.vhdx system-disk.qcow2
 {% endhighlight %}

-Once, this is done, we need to inject the virtio drivers in the virtual disk.
+Once this is done, we need to inject the virtio drivers in the virtual disk.
 The trick will be to attach another dummy virtual disk to the Windows Virtual Machine so the system can install the driver.

 First, create a dummy disk:
 {% highlight sh %}